ubc-library-rc/intro-git/setup.md

 #### 4. Set your preferred text editor
 Git sometimes opens a text editor to complete a task.
 The default is the Vi/Vim text editor but most people will prefer to use something more familiar.
 The simplest options are `"notepad"` on Windows,  `"nano -w"` on Mac, and `"nano -w"` on Linux.
-This command will set your preferred editor to `"notepad"`:
+This command will set your preferred editor to Notepad:

 ~~~
 $ git config --global core.editor "notepad"